 1887 Robinson's Atlas of the City of Brooklyn, New York.
-E. Robinson, New York, Plate 73.
+E. Robinson, New York.
+Plate 73.
 Scale: 200 Feet to the Inch.
 (Map 9)

 Block 1735 had by 1886 been developed with residential structures along the west side of Walworth Street.
 Several of the lots had additional dwelling units in the rear yard, but none of the lots encompassed by the project area had commercial uses associated with them.
-Lot 27 was occupied by a 3-story dwelling with a shop on the ground floor.
-This building had a 1-story extension at the rear.
-There were no other structures on the lot.
+Lot 26 was occupied by a 3-story dwelling at the front of the lot that spanned the entire lot.
+There was a 2-story dwelling unit at the northeastern corner of the rear yard.
+This building did not cover the entire rear lot, so that a narrow strip along the rear lot line and the balance of the rear yard was open.